Using words and expressions that reflect common courtesy will keep customer–advisor interactions respectful and consequently improve rapport.

 Speak with a Smile and Maintain Good Posture

-While the words and phrases specified earlier will help to convey courtesy, it must be remembered that how you say something is just as important as what you say.
+While the words and expressions specified earlier will help to convey courtesy, it must be remembered that how you say something is just as important as what you say.

 It is courteous to sound interested in the matter at hand and smiling can make the advisor sound more upbeat and positive on the phone.